php-dev-br/laravel-doc-pt-br/blade.md

 ### HTML Entity Encoding

-By default, Blade (and the Laravel `e` function) will double encode HTML entities.
+By default, Blade (and the Laravel `e` helper) will double encode HTML entities.
 If you would like to disable double encoding, call the `Blade::withoutDoubleEncoding` method from the `boot` method of your `AppServiceProvider`: